IT4043E-IT5384-2023/it4043e_group2_problem5/README.md

 The data crawled for project comes from the centic.io database.

-We crawl a predefined number of wallets with their corresponding incoming and outgoing transactions as well as the transferring events and smart contracts related to them if they exist.
+We crawl a predefined amount of ethereum wallets with a minimum balanceInUSD of 100_000$.

-Next to this data we also crawl the native token priceChangeLog to define the value of transactions that not have a smart contract.
+For each wallet we crawl related incoming and outgoing transaction.

+For each transaction we crawl related transferring event and smart contract if existent.